laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 _Sweeps on attacker health for Switch game holding defender health constant_ {:center}

-In this case, as the health advantage for the defender widens, the attacker is choosing to transition into the high risk/high reward of the step in game and the defender is more than happy to not take any risks here and let the attacker do so.
+In this case, as the health advantage for the defender widens, the opposite tendency occurs.
+The attacker is choosing to transition more into the step in game and the defender is more than happy to let that happen by just standing there.

+But why would the attacker want to transition to step in more at bigger health disadvantages?
-We can see the nature of the high risk/high reward of the step in game by doing a similar sweep there.
+We can do a similar sweep of the step in game.

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQsADqpASmKbz1f96axpkXungKeeDI7J5py9Og45DEK8ObZD5dL9UGoBuXfjgFeepIlHvGXlWB-Ik-g/pubchart?oid=1340760411&amp;format=interactive"></iframe>
 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQsADqpASmKbz1f96axpkXungKeeDI7J5py9Og45DEK8ObZD5dL9UGoBuXfjgFeepIlHvGXlWB-Ik-g/pubchart?oid=1656404570&amp;format=interactive"></iframe>